Sushanth172308/Twitter_sentiment_analysis/README.md

-# This is general template for projects
+# This  is an NLP Twitter_sentiment_analysis project